 Customizable metrics and visualizations make it easy to track progress towards campaign goals, understand and adjust campaign tactics, and ultimately improve ROI.
 The Campaign Performance dashboard is an essential tool for businesses looking to improve the effectiveness of their marketing efforts and maximize ROI.

-Data visualization tools such as charts and graphs help to make sense of large amounts of data and communicate the results to stakeholders.
+Data visualization tools such as charts and graphs help to make sense of large amounts of marketing data and communicate the results to stakeholders.
 By analyzing email metrics, businesses can improve their email targeting, optimize personalized content, and ultimately increase click-through rates, conversions, and revenue generated through email campaigns.

 A CRM (Customer Relationship Management) analytics dashboard is a marketing analytics tool that provides insight into customer behavior, preferences, and interactions with a business.
-A CRM analytics dashboard is designed to leverage customer data from various sources including sales, marketing, and customer service to help businesses identify new sales opportunities, track response rates from campaigns, monitor customer activities and satisfaction, and compared to Key Performance Indicators (KPIs) over time.
+A CRM analytics dashboard is designed to leverage customer data from various sources including sales performance, marketing, and customer service to help businesses identify new sales opportunities, track response rates from campaigns, monitor customer activities and satisfaction, and compared to Key Performance Indicators (KPIs) over time.